Philtron/C195Project/Docs/README.txt

 You should now be able to run the program by right clicking and choosing run Main.main() or by clicking the green run triangle at the top of the IDE.

+JAVADOCS folder is located in the C195Project/Docs folder.

 Additional Report:
-The additional report functionality is the ability to check appointments by the user who scheduled them.
+The additional report functionality is the ability to check appointments filtered by the user who scheduled them.